nlfmt/typesafe-electron/README.md

 - electron
 - react
 - less (easily exchangeable)
-- prisma (easily exchangeable, but I recommend it)
+- stormdb (easily exchangeable, but I recommend it)
 - the-new-css-reset
     - This package resets CSS styles, you may prefer to use a different one.
     - to remove, delete the import in `src/inde.tsx` and uninstall the package